Mustard Spice: Types, Uses, Health Benefits & Buying Guide

 Does mustard spice expire?

-Whole mustard seeds can last up to 4 years, while ground mustard retains potency for about 2–3 years if stored properly.
+Whole mustard seeds can last up to 4 years, while ground mustard retains potency for about 2–3 years if stored properly in an airtight container away from light and moisture.

 How do I activate the flavor in mustard spice?